AGRIBUS 7061 - Research Project Part 1 - Research Principles & Methods

 General Course Information

-Course Code AGRIBUS 7061 Course Research Project Part 1 - Research Principles & Methods Coordinating Unit Centre for Global Food and Resources Term Trimester 3 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Taught as intensive Available for Study Abroad and Exchange Y Prerequisites Completion of at least one of the Global food and Agricultural Business core courses Course Description This course is designed to equip students with the necessary skills and knowledge of research principles and methods to analyse real-world food and / or agricultural business problems, issues or strategic opportunities.
+Course Code AGRIBUS 7061 Course Research Project Part 1 - Research Principles & Methods Coordinating Unit Centre for Global Food and Resources Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours Available for Study Abroad and Exchange Y Prerequisites Completion of at least one of the Global food and Agricultural Business core courses Course Description This course is designed to equip students with the necessary skills and knowledge of research principles and methods to analyse real-world food and / or agricultural business problems, issues or strategic opportunities.
 This understanding is used to develop an actionable research proposal including defining research questions, setting appropriate research objectives, planning secondary or primary data collection, justifying suitable analysis methods and an awareness of the importance of ethical conduct in a food and agribusiness context.

 This course should be undertaken prior or concurrently with the Research project course (7062A & B and 7063) or it can be taken as a stand-alone elective for students outside of the GFAB or MAgBus programs